Jkolze1/NYT/README.md

 # NYT
 React-based rendition of the New York Times Article Search application.
+To get this app to function please clone the repo, cd into the folde, and run npm install to download all the necessary files. <Br>

 # Made With
 -NodeJS <br>